yiningfan1993/platform-docs-Mapping-Entry/source/OrderList.rst

 **1. Add AOI Data**

-    By clicking :guilabel:`Add AOI` button on the top right corner, users can upload the AOI file from local machine or through S3 buckets.
+    By clicking |AddAOI| button on the top right corner, users can upload the AOI file from local machine or through S3 buckets.
 Once uploaded, the AOI will be listed under **AOI Data** section of the page.

     .. figure:: /images/AddAOILocalDrive.png
         :align: center